PowerDNS/pdns/docs/lua-records/reference/dnsresourcerecord.rst

   .. method:: DNSResourceRecord:domainId() -> int

-    Backend related domain ID of the zone the record belongs to
+    Backend related domain ID of the zone to which the record belongs

   .. method:: DNSResourceRecord:qtype() -> int